xl0/lovely-docs/doc_db/sveltejs-sveltekit/core-concepts/routing/essence.md

-Filesystem-based routing with special `+` prefixed files for pages, layouts, API endpoints, and error handling.
+SvelteKit uses filesystem-based routing with special `+` prefixed files for pages, layouts, error handling, and API endpoints, with automatic type generation for type safety.